NathanMilburn/NBM-NoSQL-Social-Network-API/README.md

 ## INSTALLATION

+I began this process by creating my server.js and connection.js files to build a boilerplate foundation to build my models and controllers off of.
+The next step was to create my models for Users, Reactions, and Thoughts based on the parameters set in the assignments acceptance criteria.
+The next step was to create my routes files and build basic get requests to test the functionality of the application and check for errors.

 Connection.js File

 ![ConnectionJS](./assets/connectionJS.PNG "Connection.js File")

 Server.js File

 ![ServerJS](./assets/serverJS.PNG "Server.js File")

 User Routes File

 ![UserRoutes](./assets/userRoutes.PNG "User Routes File")

 User Controllers

 ![UserControllers](./assets/userController-example.PNG "User Controllers Example")

 Profile Schema Model

 ![ProfileSchema](./assets/profileSchema-model.PNG "Profile Schema Model")

 Reaction Schema for Thoughts

 ![ReactionShema](./assets/reactionSchema.PNG "Reaction Schema")